 Once you get there, there’s a large pool created and surrounded by countless rocks and lava formations.

-This enclosed tide pool is neat, and something you don’t see everyday.
+This enclosed tide pool is neat, and something you don’t see every day.

-There’s also decent snorkeling spots in areas around the pool for you to see under the water.
+There are also decent snorkeling spots in areas around the pool for you to see under the water.